THE ALUMNI AWARDS PROGRAM

 In 1998, the Alumni Association Board of Directors established an Alumni Awards program.
 The first awards were handed out in 1999.
 In 2014, a new award was introduced for Distinguished Service "In Every Person's World."
 (Note: In 2015, as part of its 50th Anniversary celebration, ORU presented 50 Lifetime Global Achievement Awards to alumni, friends, and other notable individuals.
 Alumni Awards were not presented in 2015.)

-The categories and criteria for Alumni Award nominations are as follows:
+The categories and criteria for the four Alumni Award nominations are as follows:

 Distinguished Service to God